Alex Mashinsky: Telecommunications companies

-He was also an early developer of voice over Internet Protocol (VOIP).
+Mashinsky was an early developer of voice over Internet Protocol (VOIP).
 In the early 1990s, he founded VoiceSmart, one of the first companies to offer computer-based VOIP phone service.
 By 1993, Mashinsky had realized the potential for a commodity market for international telephone capacity.
 So, in 1996, Mashinsky founded Arbinet, a marketplace for VoIP telephone service.
 The platform was one of the first to allow telecommunication companies to trade minutes.
 In November 1997, Arbinet began offering a similar service for data connectivity, allowing the more than 400 T1 lines connected to its New York hub to exchange their unused bandwidth.

-In 2005, he sold his stake in Arbinet and used part of the profits from the sale to start GroundLink.
+In 2005, he sold his stake in Arbinet and used part of the profits to start GroundLink.
 The company allowed people to book limousine and car service from a smartphone or computer.
-Mashinsky was inspired to start the company after a car he had reserved for himself and his wife failed to pick them up, along with a business associate he was trying to impress, from the airport.
+Mashinsky was inspired to start the company after a car he reserved for himself and his wife did not pick them up, along with a business associate he was trying to impress, from the airport.
 In 2010, Mashinsky organized a joint venture between GroundLink and several limousine and car service companies.
 These companies with LimoRes Car & Limo Service, a company Mashinsky also founded, installed free Wi-Fi service funded solely by sales of advertising.
-He also partnered with Gogo Inflight Internet to offer the free service on US flights.
+He also partnered with Gogo Inflight Internet to offer complimentary in-flight WiFi passes to travelers who booked a GroundLink limousine while aboard a US flight.

-Mashinsky's company Q-Wireless is one of the four companies that made up Transit Wireless, a joint venture to install wireless cellphone and free Wi-Fi internet service in the New York City Subway system.
-It took Mashinsky three years to convince Metropolitan Transportation Authority to initiate a survey to determine if there was a demand for cell phone service inside the subway system and two more years for the authority to request a proposal.
+Mashinsky's company Q-Wireless is one of four companies that constituted Transit Wireless, a joint venture to install wireless cellphone and free Wi-Fi internet service in the New York City Subway system.
+It took Mashinsky three years to convince the MTA to determine if there was a demand for cell phone service inside the subway system, and two more years for the authority to request a proposal.
 By 2010, his company had received a contract to install the service at 277 below-ground subway stations in New York City.

 In April 2014, Mashinsky was named to the board of directors of Novatel, a provider of Wi-Fi hotspot products.
 He was appointed CEO in June of that year.
 In October 2015, Mashinsky left his position at Novatel after a year and a half as CEO of the company.
-In a 2018 deposition, Mashinsky said that he was terminated from his post because he refused to move from New York to Novatel's San Diego headquarters.
+In a 2018 deposition, Mashinsky said he was terminated from his post because he refused to move from New York to Novatel's San Diego headquarters.

 RTX, a London-based financial technology firm in the telecom industry, hired Mashinsky as Global CEO in September 2016.
 After six months in the role, following a dispute with management, Mashinsky left the company, according to his 2018 deposition.